helidon-io/helidon/docs/mp/integrations/oci.md

 ## Authentication

 You must configure authentication between your local environment and the OCI environment.
-It is recommended that you configure authentication first and then verify your configuration by using the [OCI CLI][the-oracle-cloud-infrastructure-sdk-for-java] to access the service.
+It is recommended that you configure authentication first and then verify your configuration by using the [OCI CLI][the-oracle-cloud] to access the service.

 The Helidon OCI SDK extension authenticates with OCI by picking up OCI credentials from your environment.